RehanSaeed/rehansaeed.github.io/content/posts/2020/racism-in-software-development/index.md

 ---
 title: "Racism in Software Development & Beyond"
-description: "If you're of North African, Middle Eastern or South Asian origin, you have to send send up to 90% more job applications than your white counterparts in the United Kingdom.
+description: "If you're of North African, Middle Eastern or South Asian origin, you have to send up to 90% more job applications than your white counterparts in the United Kingdom.
 This level of discrimination has been unchanged since the 1960's."
 author: "Muhammad Rehan Saeed"
 permalink: "/racism-in-software-development-and-beyond/"
 heroImage: "/images/hero/Black-Glowing-Fist-1600x900.png"